A very important and special year.

 Art as a symbol of circularity

-Among the 154 projects submitted, representatives from companies, civil society organizations, and public institutions attended the ceremony, which featured the presence of Natália Resende, Fernando Padula, and José Renato Nalini.
+154 projects was submitted and representatives from companies, civil society organizations, and public institutions attended the ceremony, which featured the presence of Natália Resende, Fernando Padula, and José Renato Nalini.
 The ceremony was hosted by journalist Glória Vanique.

-The trophies awarded to the winners were designed by Debora Muszkat and produced in the Paraisópolis community through a glass reuse process, transforming waste into unique pieces and symbolically reinforcing the concept of circularity that guided the entire award.
+The trophies awarded to the winners were designed by Debora and produced in the Paraisópolis community, transforming glass waste into unique pieces and symbolically reinforcing the concept of circularity that guided the entire award.

 Circular Awareness Workshop – Glass as Art and Transformation